ChemaKing13/Weather-Dasboard/README.md

 <h2>Description</h2>

-This Weather Dashboard retieves data from https://openweathermap.org/api for the next 5 days, with te parameters:
+This Weather Dashboard retieves data from https://openweathermap.org/api for the next 5 days, with the parameters:

 -Date
 -Temperature